Tomohiro-Yamashita/HashAccess-Swift/README.md

 ## Usage - Test UI
 1. Drag and drop the file.
 2. You get the hash value.
-3. Paste the hash and press enter
+3. Paste the hash and press enter.
 4. Then the file path will be shown.

 ## Usage - HashAccess